Reed Hastings

 Wilmot Reed Hastings Jr. (born October 8, 1960) is an American billionaire businessman.
-He is the co-founder, and executive chairman of Netflix and currently sits on a number of boards and non-profit organizations.
-A former member of the California State Board of Education, Hastings is an advocate for education reform through charter schools.
+He is the co-founder and chairman of Netflix, Inc., which provides the Netflix streaming service.
+Hastings serves on a number of boards and works with various non-profit organizations.
+A former president of the California State Board of Education, Hastings is also an advocate for charter schools.

+As of May 2025, Forbes estimated Hastings's net worth at $6.6 billion.

 Early life

 Hastings was born in Boston, Massachusetts.
-His father Wilmot Reed Hastings Sr. was an attorney for the Department of Health, Education and Welfare in the Nixon administration, and his mother Joan Amory Loomis was a Boston debutante from a Social Register family who was repulsed by the world of high society and taught her children to disdain it.
+His father, Wilmot Reed Hastings Sr., was an attorney for the Department of Health, Education and Welfare in the Nixon administration, and his mother, Joan Amory Loomis, was a debutante from a Boston Brahmin family who was repulsed by the world of high society and taught her children to disdain it.
 His maternal great-grandfather was Alfred Lee Loomis.

 Hastings attended Buckingham Browne & Nichols School in Cambridge, Massachusetts, and sold vacuum cleaners door-to-door in a gap year before entering college.
-In 1983, he graduated from Bowdoin College with a Bachelor of Arts degree in Mathematics, which he found "beautiful and engaging".
+In 1983, he graduated from Bowdoin College with a Bachelor of Arts in mathematics.
+Hastings found Bowdoin "beautiful and engaging," and still remains engaged with the school.

-He joined the Marine Corps officer training through their Platoon Leader Class, and spent college summers in the Marines, including a stint at the Officer Candidate School boot camp at Marine Corps Base Quantico, Virginia in the summer of 1981.
-He did not complete the training and never commissioned into the Marine Corps—choosing instead to pursue service in the Peace Corps “out of a combination of service and adventure”.
-He went to teach math at a high school of around 800 students in rural northwest Swaziland from 1983 to 1985 after college.
-He credits part of his entrepreneurial spirit to his time in the Peace Corps, remarking that, “Once you have hitchhiked across Africa with ten bucks in your pocket, starting a business doesn't seem too intimidating”.
+He joined Marine Corps officer training through their Platoon Leader Class, and spent college summers in the Marines, including a stint at the Officer Candidate School boot camp at Marine Corps Base Quantico, Virginia in the summer of 1981.
+He did not complete the training and never commissioned into the Marine Corps, choosing instead to pursue service in the Peace Corps "out of a combination of service and adventure".
+With the Peace Corps, he taught math at a high school of around 800 students in rural northwest Swaziland from 1983 to 1985.
+He credits part of his entrepreneurial spirit to his time there, remarking that, "Once you have hitchhiked across Africa with ten bucks in your pocket, starting a business doesn't seem too intimidating."

-After returning from the Peace Corps, Hastings went on to attend Stanford University after being rejected from his first choice MIT, graduating in 1988 with a Master's Degree in Computer Science.
+After returning from the Peace Corps, Hastings went on to attend Stanford University after being rejected from his first choice of MIT, graduating in 1988 with a Master's in Computer Science.